I-had-a-bad-idea/DocGen/docs/main.md

 load_docgen_ignore,
 main
 ## Requirements
-Python 3.7+
+Python installed,
+markdown_generator module installed,
+tqdm and tqdm_asyncio modules installed, asyncio library installed
 ## Usage
-To use this script, run the following command in your terminal:
+To use this script, run it from the command line with a folder path as an argument.
+For example:

-python main.py path_to_folder
+python main.py /path/to/folder

 ---